KyleLamoureux/COMP3040_A3/README.md

 # UofMInfo API

 ## Description
 UofMInfo is a tool to find out detailed information about courses and professors at the University of Manitoba.
-The purpose of this API is to convenience students when they are registering for courses.
+The purpose of this API is to convenience students when they are looking for courses.

 ## Endpoints
 ### get_course_info